 Public sector reputation is shaped through perceptions of trustworthiness, fairness, social responsibility, and leadership.
 Colmar Brunton’s Social Research Agency works with public sector organisations to understand how they perform on these four pillars in the customer’s eyes, and in turn how reputation and trust can be enhanced.
 When this is achieved, public sector organisations find they are more resilient to problems as customers more readily accept that the organisation has the customer’s best interests at heart.

-Click here for the 2017 infographic report.
+Click here for the 2018 video.
 Please contact us if you would like a customised report for your organisation.

 Use this form for any requests and suggestions